 |13.||Canon T2i||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 |15.||Fujifilm X100S||Y||stereo / mono||-||-||micro||2.0||-||-||-|

 |16.||Leica D-LUX 7||Y||stereo / mono||-||-||micro||2.0||Y||-||Y|

 It is notable that the D-LUX Typ 109 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5 does not provide wifi capability.

-Both the T5 and the D-LUX Typ 109 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the D-LUX Typ 109 have been discontinued, but can regularly be found used on ebay.
 The T5 was replaced by the Canon T6, while the D-LUX Typ 109 was followed by the Leica D-LUX 7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5 Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.
+Further information on the features and operation of the T5 and D-LUX Typ 109 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T5 or the Leica D-LUX Typ 109 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.